agiang96/RPSInverted/README.txt

 To play the game:
 1. Download this repository either as a .zip or cloning the repository.
-2. Open the RPSInverted.exe file under the MyBuilds folder
+2. Open the RPSInverted.exe file
 3. If you'd rather not read the HowToPlay on the game screen, then here it is:
     - Click on the Buttons to choose your hand.
     - Objective: React as fast as you can.
 If you can get a Score of 30, You Win!